 Black mould is a fungus that is highly infectious.
 It can cause life-threatening infections in people with weakened immune systems.
 It often evolves in cracks and other areas where the air cannot circulate.
 Symptoms can include cauliflower-like lesions on the skin and large warts.
 The area may also be swollen or red.
 It can even affect the nails.
 Black mould is generally caused by condensation, moisture in the air or leaks.
 (Tags: Black Mould Treatments How Wood, Black Mould Prevention How Wood, Black Mold How Wood, Black Mould How Wood)

-Essential for controlling condensation is proper ventilation, which regulates humidity levels and promotes the circulation of air.
+Essential for controlling condensation is good ventilation, which regulates humidity levels and promotes the circulation of air.
 The use of double-glazing and insulation assists in reducing differences in temperature and minimising condensation.
-The prevention of potential issues and the creation of a more pleasant living or working environment can be accomplished through effective condensation management.
+Effective condensation management enables the prevention of potential problems and the creation of a more pleasant living or working environment.

 Damp Proofing Near How Wood